imrafaelmerino/json-values/docs/README.md

 ```

-To put data in and get data out in a composable and concise way, we can use optics.
-Lenses, optionals and prism have been
+We can use optics to put data in and get data out in a composable and concise way.Lenses, Optionals, and Prism have been
 defined for every json type.

 ```